civican/legisinfo/42-1/bills/C-15/bill_text.md

 Paragraph 18(2)(b) of the `Payment Clearing and Settlement Act` is replaced by the following:

-to the Deputy Minister of Finance or any officer of the Department of Finance authorized in writing by the Deputy Minister of Finance or to the **Chief Executive Officer** of the Canada Deposit Insurance Corporation or any **other** officer of that Corporation authorized in writing by the **Chief Executive Officer**.
+to the Deputy Minister of Finance or any officer of the Department of Finance authorized in writing by the Deputy Minister of Finance or to the Chief Executive Officer of the Canada Deposit Insurance Corporation or any other officer of that Corporation authorized in writing by the Chief Executive Officer.

 #### `Protection of Residential Mortgage or Hypothecary Insurance Act`